GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/total-blocking-time/index.md

 In general, the most common causes of long tasks are:

+* Unnecessary JavaScript loading, parsing, or execution.
+While analyzing your code in the Performance panel you might discover that the main thread is doing work that isn't really necessary to load the page.
+  [Reducing JavaScript payloads with code splitting][split], [removing unused code][unused], or [efficiently loading third-party JavaScript][3p] should improve your TBT score.
 * Inefficient JavaScript statements.
 For example, after analyzing your code in the Performance panel, suppose you see a call to `document.querySelectorAll('a')` that returns 2000 nodes.
 Refactoring your code to use a more specific selector that only returns 10 nodes should improve your TBT score.

-* Unnecessary JavaScript loading, parsing, or execution.
-While analyzing your code in the Performance panel you might discover that the main thread is doing work that isn't really necessary to load the page.
-  [Reducing JavaScript payloads with code splitting][split], [removing unused code][unused], or [efficiently loading third-party JavaScript][3p] should improve your TBT score.
+{% Aside %}
+  Unnecessary JavaScript loading, parsing, or execution is usually a much bigger opportunity for improvement on most sites.
+{% endAside %}

 ## Resources